FernandoZanchitta/BugDetectiveAI/Bugdetectiveai/scr/README.md

 ## Features

-- **OpenAI Integration**: Uses function calling for structured output
+- **OpenRouter Integration**: Uses function calling for structured output
 - **Basic & Concise Schemas**: Two levels of detail for bug analysis
 - **Simple API**: Easy to use with minimal setup